fashion-js/fashion-model/README.md

 })
 ```
 Models that use the primitive `Date` type also benefit from type coercion.
-The `Date` coerce function provided by `typed-model` automatically convert
+The `Date` coerce function provided by `fashion-model` automatically convert
 strings in ISO date format to `Date` instances.
 You will probably find this helpful because,
 by default, `JSON.stringify(obj)` will automatically convert `Date` objects
 to Strings using the standard ISO format.